alanshaw/chatterbox-core/README.md

 #### `cbox.peers.gc([options])`

 Clean up peers.
-Pass an optional filter function to avoid collecting friends.
+Pass an optional filter function.

 ##### Parameters

 * `options: Object`
-    * `filter: Function`
+    * `filter: Function` (default: collect peers last seen more than an hour ago that are _not_ friends)

 ##### Returns